 Select Allow to grant Microsoft Advertising access to manage your product listings and accounts for Google Shopping.

 If the user’s Google Merchant Center account has only one store, this store will be selected automatically, and the user will jump to the import options section.
 To import from GMC, you must first Create new catalog within your BMC account.

 To create a new catalog, enter the catalog name and the target country and language.

-Select the Bing Ads catalog(s) you would like to import into from GMC.
+Select the Microsoft Advertising catalog(s) you would like to import into from GMC.